manishh79/manishh79/README.md

 # Hey there!
 I'm Manish 👨‍💻

-🎓 Computer Science student at Indian Institute of Information Technology Bhagalpur, India
+🎓 Computer Science Undergrad at Indian Institute of Information Technology Bhagalpur, India
 💡 Crafting robust solutions that elegantly bridge visionary ideas with impactful outcomes
 🚀 Passionately advancing expertise in Data Structures & Algorithms, Full Stack Development, Machine Learning, and the ever-evolving realm of Data Science
 🧠 Driven by Curiosity, Guided by Discipline, and Inspired by Innovation